Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 ### Universal measures of mapping accuracy

-In previous examples we have seen that mapping accuracy can be determined by running cross-validation and determining e.g. $\it{RMSE}$ and R-square.
+In the examples above, we have seen that mapping accuracy can be determined by running cross-validation and determining e.g. $\it{RMSE}$ and R-square.
 In addition to R–square, a more universal measure of prediction success is the Lin’s Concordance Correlation Coefficient (CCC) [@steichen2002note]: